JakeCooper/Tassel/README.md

 ### Tassel 🎓

 Tassel is a lightweight CSS-In-JS library inspired by cssmodules.
-It has 0 dependencies.
 Write styles, get unique classes which describe your components.
+All with zero dependecies.

 `Landing.styles.js`
 ```javascript